danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 ![Library logotype](Logo.png)

-ApiKit is a Swift SDK that can integrate with any REST API and automatically map responses to Swift models.
+ApiKit is a Swift library that makes it easy to integrate with any REST API and map its response models to Swift types.
 It defines an ``ApiClient`` that can request data from any API, as well as ``ApiEnvironment`` & ``ApiRoute`` protocols that make it easy to model any API.

 The ``ApiClient`` protocol is already implemented by ``URLSession``, so you can use ``URLSession.shared`` directly, without having to create a custom client implementation.

 ## Installation